 Application process and eligibility: All graduate applicants with a complete application (including three letters of recommendation and a statement of purpose) are eligible and are automatically considered for a graduate assistantship.

 Typical qualifications: Since graduate applications vary year to year, it is not possible to provide a list of typical qualifications that will give an applicant a high chance of being offered a graduate assistantship position.
-However, graduate assistantship offers are often made to applicants with qualifications that exceed the average admission criteria.
+However, graduate assistantship offers are often made to applicants with qualifications that exceed the typical admission qualifications listed above.
 Furthermore, international students must demonstrate proficient English communication skills.

 Master of Science in Applied Mathematics